auth0/docs/articles/client-platforms/angular2/01-login.md

 You will need an `Auth0Lock` instance to receive your Auth0 credentials and an options object.
 (For a list of available options, see: [Customization](https://github.com/auth0/lock/tree/v10.0.0#customization).)

-Then, add a callback for the `authenticated` lock event, which receives one argument with the login information.
+Then, add a callback for the `authenticated` event, which receives one argument with the login information.
 When the page is redirected after login, the callback defined for the `authenticated` lock event will be invoked.

-For now, just store the `idToken` attribute into `localStorage`.
+For now, store the `idToken` attribute into `localStorage`.

 In the `login` method, call `lock.show()` to display the login widget.